Allen-Feng-04/Cocktail_Vegan_Checker/README.md

     -Ensure you have an internet connection.
-    -You'll need the Edaman API key: https://developer.edamam.com/edamam-nutrition-api (So far its already included in the code)
+    -You'll need the Edaman API key: https://developer.edamam.com/edamam-nutrition-api (So far it is already included in the code)

 **How to Use the Feature:**
   1. When prompted, enter the name of your favorite cocktail (e.g., "Margarita").